 Heart rate monitors, especially the chest strap variety, provide more accurate heart rate readings for two reasons: firstly, they don't need to 'see' your skin like optical sensors, and secondly, the sensor is mounted on an elastic strap that fits the torso better.

 Some wearables, such as the best triathlon watches, can measure heart rate underwater but just like during running, you'll get more accurate results wearing a water-resistant heart rate monitor.
-If you are planning on upgrading your running gear, make sure you check out the best running shoes and best running headphones guide too.
+If you plan to upgrade your running gear, also check out T3's best running shoes and best running headphones guides.

-Best heart rate monitors to buy in 2022
+Best heart rate monitors to buy right now

 The Garmin HRM-Pro combines the best features found in other Garmin heart rate monitors, such as the Garmin HRM-Run and Garmin HRM-Swim, making the HRM-Pro the ultimate choice for – well – pros.
 With the HRM-Pro, you can track advanced running metrics and swimming metrics when linked to a compatible smartwatch.